edamametechnologies/edamame_posture_action/README.md

    - Creates cancellation script if `cancel_on_violation` is enabled
    - Waits for connection to EDAMAME backend (if in connected mode)

-11. **Wait for API access**
-   - If `wait_for_api` is true, periodically tests API access using `gh api` until granted or timeout
-   - Runs AFTER daemon has started and connected (daemon can whitelist runner IP via EDAMAME backend)
-   - Required for organizations with IP allow lists enabled

-12. **Download auto-whitelist artifacts**
+11. **Download auto-whitelist artifacts**
    - Downloads previous whitelist from GitHub artifacts (if `auto_whitelist` is true)
    - Files saved to $HOME for daemon to load

-13. **Apply custom whitelists to daemon**
+12. **Apply custom whitelists to daemon**
    - Loads whitelist into daemon memory from auto_whitelist.json or custom file
    - Daemon uses this for real-time network traffic enforcement
+   - Runs immediately after startup to ensure subsequent steps are monitored

+13. **Wait for API access**
+   - If `wait_for_api` is true, periodically tests API access using `gh api` until granted or timeout
+   - Runs AFTER daemon has started and connected (daemon can whitelist runner IP via EDAMAME backend)
+   - Required for organizations with IP allow lists enabled

 14. **Wait for https access**
    - If `wait_for_https` is true, repeatedly checks repo HTTPS access until granted or timeout